 R22 Phased Out: THE OPTIONS

-For businesses that may have many pieces of air conditioning equipment, the fact that R22 is being phased out means you have to take a hard look at your equipment and your budget.
+For businesses that may have many pieces of air conditioning equipment, the fact that R22 is phased out means you have to take a hard look at your equipment and your budget.
 And you have to decide on your comfort level with risk.

 These are the options you’ll need to think through: